awslabs/kmod-with-kmm-for-ai-chips-on-aws/README.md

 - `AWS_REGION`: AWS region for ECR (will use default from AWS CLI config if not specified)
 - `AWS_ACCOUNT_ID`: AWS account ID (will be auto-detected if not specified)
 - `AWS_PROFILE`: AWS profile to use (optional)
+- `FORCE_BUILD`: (Optional) Set to "true" to force rebuilding images even if they already exist in ECR.
+Defaults to "false".

 ### Command Line Arguments